 Are these eye-catching sugar cookies or what?
 You’ll use Jimmie sprinkles in this recipe for the “funfetti” effect.
-Before I get too much further, let’s touch on the difference between “Jimmies” and “sprinkles” (because there is one).
+Before we dig in, let’s touch on the difference between “Jimmies” and “sprinkles” (because there is one).

 Sprinkles are those shiny, square bits of sugar.
 Jimmies, on the other hand, are longer bits of sugar.
 Both are colorful, fun, and make cookies look extra fancy.
 For this recipe, you want to use Jimmies.
 Sprinkles would have a different same effect.
 They leave streaks as you work the dough or disintegrate entirely.

 Sugar Cookie Nostalgia